Jim is a retired general contractor. Most of the work he did was residential.

 Connie Stricks has lived in Fairbanks since 1972.
 She has offered book binding workshops through The Folk School, The Northwoods Book Arts Guild in Fairbanks, and the Newport Paper & Book Arts Festival in Oregon.

-Christin Swearingen has been fascinated by fungi since she was six years old.
+Christin Swearingen is a volunteer mycologist for the Fungal Diversity Survey.
 She has degrees in Biology and Environmental Studies from Oberlin College, and earned a master’s degree from UAF from 2013-2016.
 There she learned mushroom identification from the esteemed mycologist Dr. Gary Laursen.
-Currently she volunteers for the Fungal Diversity Survey, curates a personal fungarium, and works at the Interior Alaska Land Trust to protect habitat for all types of wildlife, including fungi.
+She works at the Northern Alaska Environmental Center and Interior Alaska Land Trust to protect habitat for all types of wildlife, including fungi.

 Sara has been making prints for quite some time!
 She has a MFA in printmaking from the University of Nebraska and has taught printmaking to ages kindergarten through college.
 She’s excited about The Folk School’s new location and hopes to help grow a print shop around the press that Bill Brody donated.
 Look for more printmaking classes ahead.
 We can talk about what you are interested in to plan for future classes.